sur950/any_link_preview/README.md

 ## Features 💚

-- Uses web parser to fetch meta data
+- Uses 4 different types of parser's to fetch meta data
+- HTML Parser, JSON LD Parser, Open Graph Parser, Twitter Cards Parser and more coming up in the future.
 - Highly customizable
 - Placeholder which can be used while the state is in loading.
 - Error widget which can be used when unidentified error are detected